DA0-DA0/dao-dao-ui/packages/stateful/actions/core/authorizations/AuthzExec/README.md

 # AuthzExec

-Execute a message on an account that has authorized the executor to act behalf of its account via authz.
+Execute a message on an account that has authorized the executor to act on behalf of its account via authz.

 ## Bulk import format